hypertidy/silicate/proposal.md

 3. Document and promote use of the general principles and approach rather than localized implementations.
 Help the R community to generalize and reduce fragmentation.
 4. Implement a prototype general-form geo-spatial-graphics data structure that can store geometry, topology, aesthetic mappings.
 5. Document workflows for file formats and interchange requirements for the general form based on standard database techniques.

+There is no way to augment  spatial data with user-driven visualization and interactivity, the standards used for spatial data tend to be either highly specialized and inflexible, or are simplified to the point of near or actual destruction.
+Richer expressions built within R by users tend to be one-way or are converted to  forms that are richer in graphical and interactivity properties at the expense of losing the specialist rigour that the raw data was delivered with.

 ## Existing implementations